Goals Based Investing

 3. Investment Risk

-You should always consider your other financial commitments when deciding how much risk to take.
+Always consider your other financial commitments when deciding how much risk to take.
 If you don’t want to or can’t take any risk with your money, then investing may not be for you right now.

 4. Timescale